 My precious friend, we all stand naked and guilty before the Creator.
 The only question is, are we the guilty who confess it, or are we the guilty who deny it?
 Are we in the woman’s place, with no defense and no hope but Christ?
 Or do we stand in the Pharisee’s sandals, confidently condemning those whom we consider less righteous than we?

-I do not mean to leave the impression that God ever ignores or excuses sin, or that we should.
-Jesus, you will remember, commanded the woman to "sin no more."
-In the Final Judgment, every person who has continued in his own way, refusing to obey the word of God, will be cast into the fire "prepared for the devil and his angels."
+It should be emphasized that God never ignores or excuses sin, and neither should we.
+Jesus, you will remember, commanded the woman to “sin no more.”
+In the Final Judgment, every person who has continued in his own way, refusing to obey the word of God, will be cast into the fire “prepared for the Devil and his angels.”
 But at this time in human history, pardon is being extended to all who confess their sins and turn from them.
-Let us then go quickly to Jesus for mercy, and then let us humbly "go and sin no more," "looking for that blessed hope, and glorious appearing of the great God and our Savior Jesus Christ."
+Let us then go quickly to Jesus for mercy, and then let us humbly “go and don’t sin any more,” and wait “for the blessed hope, even the manifestation of the glory of the great God and our Savior Jesus Christ.”